It reduces fiber shedding and protects your clothes.

 The Guppyfriend washing bag reduces fiber loss during washing in two ways:

-- Fibrous residues and lints caused by washing are retained by the Guppyfriend and therefore do not pollute the waste water.
+Fibrous residues and lints caused by washing are retained by the Guppyfriend Washing Bag and therefore do not pollute the wastewater.
 The determined fiber retention capacity in all test was above 90%, -mostly close to 100%.
 Nanoparticles, like production residues, often found on cheaper textiles can not be hold back by the Guppyfriend Washing Bag.

 FURTHER TEST RESULTS

-- No toxic additives or harmful substances where found on the product.
+No toxic additives or harmful substances were found on the product.

 TO SUM UP

-The Guppyfriend reduces the fibers breaking significantly, those fibers that do break are hold back reliably, the clothes get clean and -if correctly applied- the Guppyfriend keeps harmful microplastic from entering our rivers and oceans for a long time.
+The Guppyfriend significantly reduces breakage of fibers, the fibers that do break are held back reliably, the clothes get clean and -if correctly applied- the Guppyfriend keeps harmful microplastic from entering our rivers and oceans for a long time.

 The mesh is made out of monofilaments, which are more like sticks than threads, and thus does not release fibers itself.
 On rare occasions, depending on the mechanical condition of your washing machine, the binding tape around the bag may release a few fibers.
 The binding tape’s total surface is 0.05m2 and about 100 times smaller than the textiles inside.
 A washing bag filled with three fleece jackets has an approximate potential fiber-losing surface of 1,9m2 (inside and outside).
 We are working on alternatives, but we have accepted this compromise at the moment because it extends the overall lifetime of the bag.
 We constantly test and improve the overall quality of the bag itself and its washing and stability performance.